AmitHalpert/contamination/README.md

 - JDK 8-15

 ## How to run?

+You can download the **contamination** .jar file in [releases](https://github.com/AmitHalpert/contamination/releases). or you can build by yourself:

-In order to run the game you must execute the commands below:
+In order to run and build the game you must execute the commands below:
 ```bash
 git clone https://github.com/AmitHalpert/contamination.git
 cd contamination